Clinics & Services

 This is a simple painless test to detect cells on the neck of the womb which are treatable if dealt with early, but may turn into cancer cells if left untreated.
 The smear test is usually done by one of our nurses.

 All sexually active women are recommended to have a test every 3-5 years (depending on age) from 25 years of age until 65.
 You will receive a reminder from the NHS when you next need a test and you will then be able to book an appointment with us.

 Most women who have had a hysterectomy do not need routine smears.
 However please contact the nurse on an individual basis with enquires.

 Child Health Clinics

-From January 2019 the Child Health Clinics are on the 2nd and 4th Wednesday of the month at Southern Links Children's Centre.
-The first clinic will be held on 9th January 2019, 1pm-2.45pm
+From January 2019 the Child Health Clinics are on the 2nd and 4th Wednesday of the month at Southern Links Children's Centre, 1pm-2.45pm

 Recommendations for attending the Child Health Clinic for measurements if your baby/child is feeding well.

 Height and weight